 - Forwarding for filing and contract approvals with the Legislative Research Commission may be done electronically.

-- A Personal Service Contract amendment to a contract must be processed in the same
+- A Personal Service Contract amendment to a contract shall be processed in the same

 manner as a new contract.